Ci-tronDK/better-php-error-logger/README.md

 You can use a default name when no variable is selected, change `betterPhpErrorLogger.defaultVariable` to do that. `${selectedVarString}` will be changed to the name and `${selectedVar}` will be the value.

-You can change some settings to always use them when using the default shortcut `Ctrl + Alt + D`.

-Set `betterPhpErrorLogger.printWithCallStack` to an object with the property printWithCallStack set to true to also print call stack.
-You can also choose to print the call stack as an array, if you set the property printCallStackAsArray as array to true.
-Set `betterPhpErrorLogger.useEchoInstead` to an object with the property useEchoInstead set to true to use echo instead of error_log.
-You can also choose between using pre or br tags, by setting the property preOrBr to pre or br.
-Set `betterPhpErrorLogger.varDumpExportVariable` to an object with the property varDumpExportVariable set to true to var_dump or export the variable.
-Set the property dumpOrExport to var_dump or var_export to choose what to use.

-If you have any of these settings set to true for the default shortcut, it will do the opposite when you use the shortcut for them, like it says in the description for the shortcuts above.
-For the other settings things it will use your defaults.

-By default the extension uses PHP Parser to try to position the error_log correctly.
-PHP Parser requires valid code.
-If you have problems with this you can set `betterPhpErrorLogger.usePHPParserForPositioning` to false.
-This will always log on the next line.

 If you want to use Laravel's log function instead of error_log, you can set `betterPhpErrorLogger.laravelLog` to an object with the property useLaravelLog set to true. autoUse is a setting that will write `use Illuminate\Support\Facades\Log;` after the last use statement, if it doesn't exist.
 The default is true.
 You can also set the log level with the property laravelLogLevel.
 The default log level is debug.
 You can also choose to choose the log level when logging, by setting the property chooseLogLevel to true.

-Now when you have selected multiple things, all will be logged.
-If you want to log only the first selection you can set `betterPhpErrorLogger.logOnlyFirstSelection` to true.
+By default the extension uses PHP Parser to try to position the error_log correctly.
+PHP Parser requires valid code.
+If you have problems with this you can set `betterPhpErrorLogger.usePHPParserForPositioning` to false.
+This will always log on the next line.

+Set `betterPhpErrorLogger.printWithCallStack` to a string with one of these values: "No call stack", "With call stack as string" or "With call stack as array" to change if you want to print the call stack.

+Set `betterPhpErrorLogger.logMultiple` to a string with one of these values: "Normal", "As compact array" or "Only first" to change if you want to log multiple variables or not. and how you want to log them.

+Set `betterPhpErrorLogger.newLinesForEcho` to a string with one of these values: "none", "pre", "br" or "PHP_EOL" to change how new lines are written when echoing.
+If pre is chosen, the echo statement will be wrapped in pre tags.

+Set `betterPhpErrorLogger.varDumpExportVariable` to a string with one of these values: "No var dump or export", "var_dump" or "var_export" to change if you want to var_dump or var_export the variable or not.